yfosp/main-website/README.md

 - Fixing grammar mistakes or typos
 - Editing or suggesting changes
-- Contributing to the content and resources of the repo.
+- Contributing to the content and resources of the repo
 - Fix bugs/minor issues
 - Automate process of this repo with GitHub actions